apostrophecms/apostrophe-multisite/README.md

 ```

 This way, the three url fields (dev, staging, and prod) will not be part of the site's schema but two other fields will appear: shortname and production hostname.
-The shortname will be added to the baseUrlDomains environments and hostnames will be infered from this.
+The shortname will be added to the baseUrlDomains environments and hostnames will be inferred from this.
 For instance, if the shortname is `shortname`, the staging environment would be `shortname.test.dev` in the example above.
 If the production hostname is filled, the prod url will replace `test.com`.
 The production hostname will also be duplicated in the hostnames array (one version with `www.`, one version without).

 If sites were created using the default method, after having added the `baseUrlDomains` config, it is possible to run the task `node app sites:transition-shortname --site=dashboard` to fill shortname for each site base on the first hostname if it existed.